smartobjectoriented/so3/doc/source/so3_jtag_rpi4.rst

 |image10|

-We see that the instructions do not match !
-We actually breaked into sh.elf, if we look at the disassembly of sh.elf (with objdump) we can see :
+We see that the instructions do not match!
+We actually breaked into sh.elf, if we look at the disassembly of sh.elf (with objdump) we can
+see:

 |image11|